IBM/wmla-assets/WMLA-learning-journey/WMLA Jounery Introduction.md

 &nbsp;

 Now you have seen all key capabilities :).
+Are you ready to get hands-on experience with our learning module series.
+In near future we will introduce learning module per our key capabilities, including:

+- Elastic Distribute Training
+- Automated Hyperparamter Optimitization
+- Accelerated ML library - SnapML
+- Elastic Distributed Inference

+These modules are independent and self-contained where you can learn on your own schedule.

-Are you ready to get hands-on experience?
-Lets get started with the next learning module of ["Elastic Distributed Training"](https://github.com/IBM/wmla-assets/blob/master/WMLA-learning-journey/elastic-distributed-training-module/Elastic-Distributed-Training-Learning-Module.md)
+Lets get started with the first learning module of ["Elastic Distributed Training"](https://github.com/IBM/wmla-assets/blob/master/WMLA-learning-journey/elastic-distributed-training-module/Elastic-Distributed-Training-Learning-Module.md)

 &nbsp;

-This is the first of our learning module series.
-In upcoming months we will introduce a learning module per our key capabilities.
-These modules are independent and self-contained where you can learn on your own schedule.